sahithyandev/s3/src/content/docs/database-systems/basics/10-normalization.md

 - It's in 2NF
 - All non-key attributes must dependent only on the entire primary key.

+Allows key attributes to depend on non-key attributes.

 Aims to remove data redundancy.

 ## Boyce-Codd Normal Form (BCNF)